![]() |

 Resistant to shocks and vibrations, the encoders are wear and maintenance-free.
 Ideal for a wide range of applications, they offer the option of SIL 2 / PL d certified safety for safe speed monitoring and safe singleturn absolute position

-- Incremental encoders
+- Single & multi-turn encoders

-- Hygienic sensing systems
+- Distance sensing

 - No related articles listed